projectcalico/calico/master/getting-started/bare-metal/bare-metal.md

 outbound traffic *from* port 999.
 (Whereas for a connection tracked policy, it is usually enough to specify the ingress rule only, and then connection tracking will automatically allow the return path.)

+## Pre-DNAT policy

+Policy for host endpoints can be marked as 'preDNAT'.
+This means that rules in that policy should be applied before any DNAT, which is useful if it is more convenient to specify Calico policy in terms of a packet's original destination IP address and port, than in terms of that packet's destination IP address and port after it has been DNAT'd.

+An example is securing access to Kubernetes NodePorts from outside the cluster.
+Traffic from outside is addressed to any node's IP address, on a known NodePort, and Kubernetes (kube-proxy) then DNATs that to the IP address of one of the pods that provides the corresponding Service, and the relevant port number on that port (which is usually different from the NodePort).

+As NodePorts are the externally advertised way of connecting to Services (and a NodePort uniquely identifies a Service, whereas an internal port number may not), it makes sense to express Calico policy to expose or secure particular Services in terms of the corresponding NodePorts.
+But that is only possible if the Calico policy is applied before DNAT changes the NodePort to something else - and hence this kind of policy needs 'preDNAT' set to true.